 - New space includes a black box theater, four classrooms, art gallery, improved student practice rooms, faculty offices and studios, box office, coat check, entrance, expanded parking, and additional restrooms.

-- JFAC Parking, History and Specifications
+- JFAC Parking and History

 Buy tickets to NSU School of Fine Arts events through the Johnson Fine Arts Center Box Office.
 Discounts and special offers are available exclusively through the JFAC box office.